phetdam/c-npy-demo/README.rst

 modules by using the header file and ``PyCapsule`` method described in the `official tutorial`__ on writing Python C extensions.
-Then, I wrote unit tests in Python using the `pytest`__ API and simply invoked ``pytest`` to collect and run all unit tests.
-If there were any segmentation faults or need to more closely debug, I would just then use ``gdb`` to debug, for example with
+Then, I wrote unit tests in Python using the `pytest`__ API and simply invoked ``pytest`` to collect and run all unit tests, as it produces far better unit test output compared to most C unit testing frameworks and is aware of Python objects.
+If there were any segmentation faults or need to more closely debug, I would just then invoke ``gdb``, for example with

 .. code:: bash

    gdb --args python3 -m pytest

+Combining both ``pytest`` and ``gdb`` allowed me to hammer out some bugs that otherwise would have lain undiscovered.

 .. __: https://docs.python.org/3/extending/extending.html#
    providing-a-c-api-for-an-extension-module